-B&B is Bed and Breakfast.
+Bressenden is a B&B, not a hotel.
 I often pick up the phone to hear the voice at the other end say, “Is that Bressenden Hotel?”.
-Unfortunately, online booking agencies are very bad at making distinctions between the various categories of tourist accommodation, and Bressenden has very little in common with a hotel.
-(And by the way, if you booked via an online booking agency to stay for multiple nights, please cancel it straightaway and re-book directly from this site — it will save you money!).
+Unfortunately, online booking agencies are usually quite bad at making distinctions between the various categories of tourist accommodation, and Bressenden has very little in common with a hotel.
+(And by the way, booking directly from this site rather than through a third-party agency will save you money!).
 Unlike a commercial hotel, Bressenden has no staff, concierge, restaurant, shop or bars.
-Check-in times are restricted.
-And it does not offer evening meals.
+Check-in times are restricted and it does not offer evening meals.

-Bressenden is an entirely traditional British B&B. These are usually private houses and the main residence of their owners.
-They typically offer a bed for the night with breakfast in the morning.
-Nowadays B&Bs are a little more sophisticated than they once were, with many having en-suite bathrooms.
-Bressenden has one en-suite bathroom, but the layout of the house does not make it possible to convert the existing accommodation to provide en-suites in the other rooms.
+Bressenden is an entirely traditional British B&B. Some modern B&Bs are purpose-built and some are run by owners who live off-site.
+Traditional B&Bs like Bressenden are usually private houses and the main residence of their owners.
+They typically offer a bed for the night with breakfast in the morning, often prepared by the owner.
+Nowadays B&Bs are a little more sophisticated than they once were, with most having en-suite bathrooms.
+Bressenden has one en-suite bathroom, but the layout of the house does not make it possible to convert the existing accommodation to provide en-suites in the other two rooms.
 To do this it would be necessary to sacrifice one of the bedrooms.
 Another solution would involve partitioning the bedrooms.
 This would be difficult because of the location of the windows, necessitating wasted space or the loss of windows, and the bedrooms and the bathrooms would both be small and cramped.
 Both of these options would devalue the property rather than enhance it.
 To reduce a family house of this size and scale from five bedrooms to four bedrooms would not make any sense, particularly as it would then have more bathrooms than bedrooms!
 And to alter the generous proportions of the bedrooms so that they are no longer in keeping with the downstairs rooms and the Arts and Crafts character of the property would be sacrilege.
-I’ve seen many beautiful houses in France where the bedrooms have been ruined by insensitive conversions.
-In the end, these compromises detract from the overall experience, and what people generally want is a memorable experience.
+I’ve seen many beautiful houses in France where what were once beautifully proportioned, coved and corniced bedrooms have been ruined by insensitive conversions.
+In the end, these compromises detract from the overall experience.
+What guests generally want and respond to is a memorable experience.
 One guest who stayed here commented during breakfast: “I feel as though I’m in the middle of an Agatha Christie novel.”
-For many guests, a short trip down the passage to a spacious bathroom is infinitely preferable to hitting one’s elbows on the walls of a cramped shower cubicle, and it is all part of that memorable experience.
+For many guests, a short trip down the passage to a spacious, solidly built and well appointed bathroom is like stepping back in time and is preferable to hitting one’s elbows on the stud walls of a cramped and flimsy shower cubicle.
+It makes for a more memorable experience.

 So why are B&Bs so expensive when they offer so little in comparison with a hotel?
 The answer is here:

 Bressenden does have more to offer than many B&Bs.
-There is ample parking space, a sitting room for the use of guests, a fully equipped secondary kitchen that guests may use, with a table and chairs to eat at, and a large garden with a terrace and private woodland to explore.
+There is ample free parking space, a sitting room for the use of guests, a fully equipped secondary kitchen that guests may use for light meals and takeaways, with a table and chairs to eat at, excellent wifi coverage, and a large garden with a terrace and private woodland to explore.